grehujt/leetcode/35. Search Insert Position/readme.md

 > [1,3,5,6], 0 → 0

 ## Solution
-- if no duplicate exists, normal binary search would solve the problem **the following code handles duplicates as well**
+- if no duplicate exists, normal binary search would solve the problem.

+**the following code handles duplicates as well:**
 ```python
 class Solution(object):
     def searchInsert(self, nums, target):